Top 20 Things to Do in Barcelona|First-Time Visitor Guide

 Casa Vicens is one of Antoni Gaudí’s early masterpieces, located in the Gràcia district of Barcelona.
 A relatively recent addition to the city’s attractions, it was only opened to the public in recent years.
 This architectural gem blends Mudejar (Moorish), Modernist, and Eastern influences, showcasing Gaudí’s distinctive design elements, such as vibrant ceramic tiles.
 Built between 1883 and 1885, Casa Vicens has since earned a spot as a UNESCO World Heritage site, making it one of the top things to do in Barcelona for those interested in exploring the city’s architectural wonders.

-- 1 Hour
+- How long to spent: 1 Hour

-- Casa Vicen Official Adult Price:€20
+- Casa Vicen Official Website|Find on Google Map

 Park Güell